 Dr. Joe Antos (American Enterprise Institute) focused on the federal response.
 "I've spent much of my career in the federal government" he said, "and one of the big surprises is the responsiveness of the federal government to a true emergency.
 It's something frankly that we haven't seen before."
-He noted that many emergencies show how ernment agencies call but the pandemic has can react when necessary.
-I was very impressed by the flexibility of my favorite program, Medicare, in loosening up at what I would consider warp speed-and what a normal person would think was awfully slow-the rules for Medicare beneficiaries so that they can take advantage of things like telehealth."
+He noted that many emergencies show how slow various government agencies can be to respond, but the pandemic has proved that they can react when necessary.
+"I was very impressed by the flexibility of my favorite program, Medicare, in loosening up at what I would consider warp speed-and what a normal person would think was awfully slow-the rules for Medicare beneficiaries so that they can take advantage of things like telehealth."
 He also pointed to Congress funneling billions of dollars into the economy in less than two months, which he called "astonishing."